Frenw0rld/rotten-ketchup/README.md

 2. **Popcornmeter** (verified-audience)
 3. **Censored** (this extension, computed from unverified votes)

-If a movie has no unverified votes yet, the third column shows `—` / `No independent votes yet` in muted text.
+If a movie has no unverified votes yet, the third column shows `—` / `No independent votes yet`.

 ## Privacy